paigewilliams/pandemic/README.md

  - connections to other cities
  - has research station
   -- Can a city that has been cured be infected again?
 Yes.

-* Cure
-  -- what diseases does it cure?

 * Turn
  - action